LucasDelfino92/morrowindsharp/setup.md

 [**TESAME**](http://mw.modhistory.com/download-95-15443)

-Install this in **Morrowind Mods\TESAME**.
+Install this in **Morrowind Mods\Tools\TESAME**.
 This tool is used for solving conflicts between plugins and also cleaning them, by deleting conflicting or dirty records.

 ## TESTool

 [**TESTool**](https://en.uesp.net/wiki/Tes3Mod:TESTool)

-Install this in **Morrowind Mods\TESTool**.
+Install this in **Morrowind Mods\Tools\TESTool**.
 This tool is used for solving conflicts between plugins and also cleaning them, by merging leveled lists and deleting dirty records.

 ## tes3cmd